MCKLtech/close-php/README.md

 # close-php

-PHP bindings to the Close.cpm API
+PHP bindings to the Close.com API

 ## Installation